theksoft/xtc/heaps/xlclhp/README.rst

 4. Usage
 ========

-- The memory pool must be allocated sttaically or dynamically.
+- The memory pool must be allocated statically or dynamically.
 - A heap structure can be declared statically of dynamically.
 - The heap allocated structure must be initialized with the allocated memory pool and optionally protection functions with the **xlh_init()** function.